ra1ngts/ra1ngts/README.md

 ---

-- I'm :snake: Python developer.
+- I'm a :snake: Python developer.
 I came to programming from business and sales.

 ### :man_student: Education :